 This isn't just good practice for fraud detection.
 It's a discipline that the broader ML community would benefit from embracing more fully.
 If you aren't actively trying to break your own models, someone else will do it for you, and they won't file a bug report.

 Red-teaming also reveals a humbling truth about modern deep learning: we often don't fully understand what our models have learned.
-A model might achieve 99% accuracy on your validation set by learning surface-level patterns that have nothing to do with the actual features of fraud.
+A model might perform well on your validation set by learning surface-level patterns that have nothing to do with the actual features of fraud.
 Adversarial testing exposes these shortcuts in ways that standard evaluation metrics never will.

 Robustness Is Not a Feature, It's the Foundation